ZeroDay-Labz/thm-cooctus_corp/README.md

 ## Report

-The full findings report, including the detailed attack narrative, evidence, CVSS scoring, and remediation guidance, is available in this repository:
+The full findings report is available in this repository.
+It covers the complete attack narrative, per-step evidence, CVSS-scored findings, and prioritized remediation guidance (immediate, short-term, and strategic).

 - [`Cooctus_Corp_Report_Final.docx`](./Cooctus_Corp_Report_Final.docx)